-How to Make a Personal Website
+How to Make a Personal Website for Job Searching

 Now that you’re on board with the why, here are ten steps to help ensure you create a truly useful personal website to aid you in your job search.

-1. Create a strategy for your site.
+1. Create a strategy for your website.

 Before you do anything else, take a little time to clarify what you want to accomplish with your website.
 Figure out the answer to questions like: